 A leading railway engineering academic has been appointed the new railway Research Chair by the Royal Academy of Engineering, and is being co-funded by rail industry body, RSSB.

 Professor Roger Lewis is renowned for his work at the University of Sheffield on how train wheels interact with the rails.
-His work includes examining the issue of low adhesion, often caused by weather conditions, vegetation, other debris and contamination on the line, and which costs an estimated £345 million a year to the UK's rail network.
+His work includes examining the issue of low adhesion, often caused by weather conditions, vegetation, other debris and contamination on the line, and which costs an estimated £350 million a year to the GB rail network and wider society.

 RSSB is the industry sponsor for the prestigious five-year position which will help strengthen the close research partnership with the University of Sheffield, and fuel further research on the wheel/rail interface topic.

 Luisa Moisio, Research and Development Programme Director at RSSB said “We’re delighted to be investing in deeper collaboration between industry and academia on this crucial topic area.
 This gives our members in rail access to the cutting edge of academic insight into the issues most affecting their performance today, and so this really is a win-win for everyone involved.”